mdeely/portfolio-site-v2/README.md

 TODO:
+- Javascript
+    - Generate image index based on iteration not position in db
+    - Jquery: on thumbnail hover, load image
+    - Change scroll position to active photo

+- Other
+    - FB Like / Share Button
     - SEO enhacments
     - Update images
-- FB Like / Share Button
     - GA

+- Serverside
+    - Tie URL to a photo

+- Styling
     - Add black transparent bg to fill-screen/show-all toggle

-- Jquery: on thumbnail hover, load image
+- Photos
+    - CT7A4337 - Ferris Wheel pic is too pink.
+Colors just off.
+    - CT7A5077 - Street Lamp Milan - Make less pink.
+More Blue?
+    - CT7A2678-Pano - Kerry Water - Make more colorful
+    - CT7A5701 - Trees - Make straighter if possible
+    - CT7A5656 - Up North Black Water - Maybe use a higher shutter speed pic